 Creative Folkestone Triennial, entitled The Plot, has been postponed until September 2021.
 Curator Lewis Biggs and the Creative Folkestone team are working hard to establish new dates for Folkestone Triennial and will announce information as soon as possible.

-There is a tentative bit of planning carrying on for our part in the Folkestone Triennial carrying on.
-The Triennial is currently set to run from 5th September - Sunday 8th November.
+The Folkestone Triennial was due to take place between the 5th September - Sunday 8th November 2020, inviting visitors to explore the town, its tales, realities, and urban narratives.
 This is the fifth edition, and will present around 20 newly commissioned artworks.
 Curated for the third time by Lewis Biggs, the exhibition, entitled The Plot, invites visitors to consider urban myths and their relation to verifiable realities: the gap between the story and reality.
 You can read about the artists taking part and the ideas behind the exhibition here.